 In 1921 the club was renamed the Monte Viejas Club.
 Then, in 1927, it became the Alpine Woman’s Club.
 Initially, they wanted to civilize this rural community by bringing music and some culture to the area.
 Today’s creed reads: “Their purpose is to promote a spirit of community cooperation and to engage in all manner of charitable, social, educational and recreational endeavors conducive to the public welfare.”

-In 1932 the Alpine Woman’s Club acquired the Town Hall building and built a comfort station; an outdoor public bathroom.
-It was the only one in town and a welcome site for weary travelers and stagecoach passengers, especially the ladies!
-Since then, the Club has made sure the historic building is well-maintained and in excellent condition for all to enjoy.
+In 1932 the Alpine Woman’s Club acquired the Town Hall building and added plumbing and an indoor restroom.
+Since then, the Club has preserved and made sure the historic building is well-maintained for all to enjoy.

 The Alpine Woman’s Club building, formerly Alpine’s Town Hall, was designated an Historic Site by the San Diego County Historic Site Board in June 2006.